 Find out how to organize your pantry like a pro.

 DIY Coffee Pod Organizer

 Coffee pods can be a disaster to keep organized.
-But this hack uses simple t-molding as an ideal organization system for your coffee pods (Keurig, Nespresso or any other type of coffee pod).
+But this simple home improvement project uses t-molding as an ideal organization system for your coffee pods (Keurig, Nespresso or any other type of coffee pod).

 Easy Drawer Organizer

 My kitchen drawers used to be an absolute wreck; pans and dishes crammed in however they’d fit.
 And nearly every time I needed something, it was always at the bottom of the drawer.
 My solution was to cut a piece of 1/8-in. pegboard to the size of the drawer bottom and attach dowels using screws from underneath.
 Now my pans are organized and easy to access.
 The 10 minutes it took to build was easily made up for with how much frustration it has saved me. – Tom Smith

 Get those big plastic storage bins up off the garage floor and onto the ceiling!
 Screw 2x2s to the ceiling framing with 3-1/2-in. screws spaced every 2 ft.
 Use the bins as a guide for spacing the 2x2s.
 The lips on the bins should just brush against the 2x2s when you’re sliding the bins into place.
 Then centre and screw 1x4s to the 2x2s with 2-in. screws.
 The garage ceiling is a perfect place to store light and medium weight seasonal items like holiday decorations and camping gear.

 Make sure you never store this in your garage.

 All-in-One Ball Storage